RichardValerosoUniverse/World-at-35/README.md

 Am I in the United States Of America?
 The answer is YES, I am at the moment in 1600 Pennsylvania Avenue NW Washington D.C, DC, United States, Washington, District of Columbia 20500.
 Sooner or later, I will be in the other 49 States.

-A lot of happenings are gradually progressing and becoming reality as I am materializing and sorting all things out in the following nations, territories, and kingdoms like the following:
+A lot of happenings are gradually progressing and becoming reality as I am materializing my Virtual Private Networks and I am sorting all things out in the following nations, territories, and kingdoms as follows:
 1. Spain
 2. United States Of America
 3. Kingdom Of Saudi Arabia